8gradplus/msb_lecture/slides/database_architectures/slides.md

 **Scalability**

 - Document DB: Built for horizontal scaling; easier to distribute across multiple nodes for high availability and performance.
-- RDBMS: Typically scales vertically (adding resources to a single machine).
+- RDB: Typically scales vertically (adding resources to a single machine).
 Sharding and replication can be complex.

 Use Case: Large-scale applications needing distributed, high-availability setups, such as social media or IoT platforms.